Ilma007/elevatelabs/README.md

-ChatGPT
-You said:
-Create a attractive with bold headings readme file for this CYBERSECURITY iNTERNSHIP - ELEVATE LABS --------------REPORT FILE -------------- TASK 1 :- SCAN LOCAL NETWORK FOR OPEN PORTS OBJECTIVE :- Discover open ports on devices in your local network . -----------TOOLS FOR SCANNING ---------- Nmap :- Nmap, short for Network Mapper, is an open-source network scanning tool used for network discovery and security auditing. or wireshark:- Wireshark is a network packet analyzer that captures and examines data packets traveling through a network. -----------PROCEDURE---------- STEP1: Go To CMD and RUN command "ipconfig" to identify your local ip range .
+CYBERSECURITY iNTERNSHIP - ELEVATE LABS --------------REPORT FILE -------------- TASK 1 :- SCAN LOCAL NETWORK FOR OPEN PORTS OBJECTIVE :- Discover open ports on devices in your local network . -----------TOOLS FOR SCANNING ---------- Nmap :- Nmap, short for Network Mapper, is an open-source network scanning tool used for network discovery and security auditing. or wireshark:- Wireshark is a network packet analyzer that captures and examines data packets traveling through a network. -----------PROCEDURE---------- STEP1: Go To CMD and RUN command "ipconfig" to identify your local ip range .
 Output:- IP 192.168.101.1 subnet mask :- 255.255.255.0 which is belong from Class A

 Step2:-Download and Install Nmap in your device step3:- Run command nmap -sS 192.168.101.1 Results:- Starting Nmap 7.95 ( https://nmap.org ) at 2025-08-04 08:37 EDT Nmap scan report for 192.168.101.1 Host is up (0.0012s latency).
 Not shown: 995 filtered tcp ports (no-response) PORT STATE SERVICE 135/tcp open msrpc 139/tcp open netbios-ssn 445/tcp open microsoft-ds 902/tcp open iss-realsecure 912/tcp open apex-mesh

-Nmap done: 1 IP address (1 host up) scanned in 4.81 seconds ChatGPT said:
+Nmap done: 1 IP address (1 host up) scanned in 4.81 seconds
-Here’s an attractive and professional README.md file for your Cybersecurity Internship Task Report with bold headings and a structured format suitable for GitHub:

 CYBERSECURITY INTERNSHIP - ELEVATE LABS
 REPORT FILE: TASK 1 - Scan Local Network for Open Ports